-The appearance of $\Pi^{ij}$ makes it clear that the contribution from two nodes of positive chirality symmetrically shifted from the origin of momentum space, will indeed add up instead of cancel.
+The appearance of $\Pi^{ij}$ makes it clear that the contribution from two nodes of positive chirality symmetrically shifted from the origin of momentum space will indeed add up instead of cancel.
 This can be seen by shifting $k\to k\pm b$, and make an expansion for small $b$.

-The integral in \eqref{poltens} is logarithmically divergent both in the infrared and the ultraviolet.
+The integral in Eq.~\eqref{poltens} is logarithmically divergent both in the infrared and the ultraviolet.
 The infrared divergence is clearly a result of expanding to order $\mu$, and is regulated if the full $\mu$-dependence is kept.
-However, in order to follow as close as possible to \oncite{PhysRevLett.118.207701} we shall instead regulate the infrared by a finite temperature $T=1/k_B \beta$.
-The ultraviolet divergence is a consequence of that naively there is a contribution to the current from the whole Dirac sea, as will be discuss below.
+However, to follow as closely as possible to Ref.~\cite{PhysRevLett.118.207701}, we shall instead regulate the infrared by a finite temperature $T=1/k_B \beta$.
+The ultraviolet divergence is a consequence of that, naively, there is a contribution to the current from the whole Dirac sea, as will be discussed below.